Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 Life is such an amazing adventure that most folks don’t want it to end.
-And when it inevitably does, some send their loved ones on a final journey.
+And when it inevitably does, some send their loved ones on a final journey–but putting cremated ashes in a bottle and sending it to sea.
 In recent years, a number of beachcombers have stumbled upon human ashes in bottles.
 In every case, the person whose ashes are in the bottle was deeply loved by their family, and the family chose this gesture as a way of honoring the person’s love of travel or desire to see the world.

 Personally, my favorite version of this memorial is the kind that implores the finder to share a drink with the “person” whose ashes are in the bottle.

 If you find human remains in a bottle tomorrow, I guarantee a stiff drink is going to make you feel less nervous.

 Plus, maybe having a drink will give you a second to calm down and think about the person that was… Their life, their career, what they felt like when they became a parent, their first kiss, the first time they fell in love and thought it would last forever.
 We all start out as stardust, twirled into a brief existence by our parents, we love, lose, love, lose, love, and finally perish, and become dust again.